10 Best Places to Visit in Southern Spain beyond Costa del Sol

 Ronda is the most spectacular and dramatic Andalusian town sitting on the cliff above the El Tajo gorge.

 Ronda is the birthplace of bullfighting with the Plaza de Toro, the oldest bullring in Spain.
 Ronda is one of the most picturesque towns in Andalusia and one of those unforgettable must-see places in Spain.
-Impressive Puente Nuevo bridge over the gorge and Banos Arabes, one of the best-preserved Arab Baths in Andalusia, are sites not to be missed in Ronda.
+The impressive Puente Nuevo bridge over the gorge and Banos Arabes, one of the best-preserved Arab Baths in Andalusia, are sites not to be missed in Ronda.

 Ronda has been especially loved by writers, artists, and alike.
 Just to say, Ernest Hemingway and Alexander Dumas praised the beauty of Ronda.

 I strongly recommend checking out Ronda by yourself on your southern Spain vacation!

 Things to do in Ronda Spain:

 - visit the 18th-century Puente Nuevo bridge;

-– walk stunning terraces of Jardines De Cuenca for stunning views of the gorge and the bridge;
+- walk the stunning terraces of Jardines De Cuenca for stunning views of the gorge and the bridge;

 - visit Plaza Del Toros, the oldest bullring in Spain;

-– take a wine tour on the wine routes to visit some of the vineyards and to taste amazing Andalusian wines;
+- take a wine tour on the wine routes to visit some of the vineyards and taste amazing Andalusian wines;

 - visit Banos Arabes, the Arab baths.